-As such we have a range of solutions and alternatives.
-We can all do our bit to reduce plastic waste in the office, at home and make choices to cut down on single-use plastics.
+As such, we have a range of solutions and alternatives.
+We can all do our bit to reduce plastic waste in the office, and at home and make choices to cut down on single-use plastics.

 In addition, producers of products need to rethink the materials they are using, as well as their packaging.
 It may also be a good option to increase taxes and fees on the use of various types of polluting plastics.
 Improved waste management and recycling as essential, as well.
 Additional research and studies can also help.
 People can learn other areas of concern, as well as new ways of dealing with current problems.